shanethehat/sd-agent-plugins/Docker/README.md

 Metrics
 ---
 Any container on this wil be reported using available data from `/sys/fs/cgroup/`.
-The following list of files contain is the statistics reported by the agent:
+The following list of files contain the statistics reported by the agent:

 * /sys/fs/cgroup/memory/docker/{CONTAINER_ID}/memory.stat
 * /sys/fs/cgroup/memory/docker/{CONTAINER_ID}/memory.oom_control